The Gay India Grand Tour

-This Grand India Tour is not really a tour at all, but a suggestion about how we can give you a longer, custom-made/bespoke tour by putting out all-inclusive packages together and making a few wonderful additions.
+This is not really a tour at all, but a suggestion about how we can give you a longer, custom-made/bespoke tour by putting out all-inclusive packages together and making a few wonderful additions.
 What you will get is truly grand!

 Welcome!
 We meet you at Delhi's Indira Gandhi International Airport and transport you to your hotel in style.